-The SEC’s AgFeed Complaint: No Restatement Means No Sarbanes-Oxley ClawbackBy Francine • Mar 23rd, 2014 • Category: Food for Thought, Latest, Pure Content
+The SEC’s AgFeed Complaint: No Restatement Means No Sarbanes-Oxley ClawbackBy Francine • Mar 23rd, 2014 • Category: Latest, Pure Content, You Can Quote Me On That

 The Securities and Exchange Commission says it’s stepping up scrutiny of corporate accounting and disclosure fraud.
 That means going after gatekeepers like auditors, lawyers, and directors under an aptly named initiative Operation Broken Gate.
 The AgFeed case is the mother lode for an SEC that says it’s ready to rack up some accounting fraud enforcement points and, perhaps, pursue a more aggressive enforcement approach to sparsely utilized Sarbanes-Oxley provisions like Section 304, compensation clawbacks.